 - Non-Math minors or options

-Every BCS or BMath student’s plans must include:
+A BCS or BMath student’s plan must include one of the following:

 - A stand-alone Math Faculty Honours plan, or